 9. Women’s Voices in Cairo, Egypt, at the Turn of the Twentieth Century

 10. ‘Hear what I Feel’: Joan La Barbara, the 1970s and the ‘Extended Voice’

 11. Remediating the Female Voice in Extremis(m): The Human Voice (1966)

-Serena Facci is Associate Professor of Ethnomusicology and Popular Music Studies at the University of Roma "Tor Vergata".
-Her fieldwork and researches include traditional and popular music in Italy and in Central-East Africa, and the intercultural music making in educational and religious contexts.
+Serena Facci is Associate Professor of Ethnomusicology and Popular Music Studies at the University of Rome 'Tor Vergata'.
+Her fieldwork and research projects include traditional and popular music in Italy and in Central-East Africa, and intercultural music making in educational and religious contexts.